 Puerta del Sol is a business lounge at Madrid Airport in Terminal 3.
 There are many inexpensive ways to access the lounge that suits also budget travellers.
 Read from our review, how we rated the lounge and how you can access it.

 Priority Pass Lounge at Madrid Airport

-Madrid Airport is one of the biggest airport in Europe with more than 40 millions annual passengers.
+Madrid Airport is one of the biggest airports in Europe with more than 40 million annual passengers.
 The airport is located in the capital of Spain and it has 4 terminals.
-Madrid is a popular connecting point especially for people flying to Spanish or South American destinations.
+Madrid is a popular connecting point, especially for people flying to Spanish or South American destinations.